The application for admission, application fee, and all the required

 but there is no guarantee a late application will receive full consideration.

-You can inquire about the status of your application using the
+You can see the status of your application using the application portal.
+You can also update your references in the application portal.

 For fall semester admission, admission offers with support will be sent out by early April.
 Typically a few admissions offers are made after April 15.